5 Tips for Running a 5K: How to Show Up Confident, Calm, and Ready to Race

 The Day Before the Race

-Never try anything new on race day!
-Or the days prior, for that matter.
+Never try anything new on race day—or the days leading up to it.

 A bowl of pasta and tomato sauce.